AbsoluteStratos/HKCloudServers/gcp/README.md

 # Google Cloud Platform (GCP)

 The following instructions only detail how to set up a Ubuntu VM on GCP.
-This is not necessarily the most cost effective method, google cloud functions could offer a more cost effective solution but VMs are a little more flexible.
+Compared to other potential options, a VM offers a stateful compute solution with a lower cost.
+Cloud run function are not good for stateful continuous networking, K8 is more expensive and offers no continuous free offering.
+Based on analysis at the time, a micro VM appears to be the best solution for HK Server hosting.

 > [!CAUTION]
-> Using the suggested instances here, running HK Servers in a VM for a full weekend (48 hours) will cost a 1-2 USD at most at time of writing.
+> The suggested instances (lowest compute), is part of the [free tier](https://cloud.google.com/free/docs/free-cloud-features#free-tier-usage-limits) of google cloud at time of writing.
-> The suggested configuration uses the cheapest hardware.
-See [pricing details](https://cloud.google.com/compute/all-pricing) for more information.
+> Always confirm and see [pricing details](https://cloud.google.com/compute/all-pricing) for more information.

 > [!NOTE]
 > The commands here are linux centric.
 Personally I am using WSL2 on windows, adjust accordingly for other OS.